The 20 Best Spinocerebellar Ataxia Type 3 Doctors Near Me in Idaho, US

 Offers Telehealth

-Benjamin Stewart is a Neurologist in Boise, Idaho.
+Benjamin Stewart is a Neurologist practicing medicine in Boise, Idaho.
 Dr. Stewart is rated as an Experienced provider by MediFind in the treatment of Spinocerebellar Ataxia Type 3.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Essential Tremor, Tardive Dyskinesia, and Thrombectomy.
-Dr. Stewart is currently accepting new patients.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Essential Tremor, and Tardive Dyskinesia.

 Learn about our expert tiers